-The first portion of the US 36 bikeway opened June 24.
+The first portion of the US 36 bikeway opened June 24, 2015.
 Phase I of the US 36 Express Lanes Project includes an 11-mile portion of the US 36 Bikeway opening from Westminster to Louisville/Superior.
-The remaining 7-mile segment to Table Mesa Station will open in early 2016.
+The remaining 7-mile segment to Table Mesa Station will open in Spring 2016.

 East Flatiron Circle